Hongguang Emperor: Ascension

-while Zhu Changfang, a nephew of the Wanli Emperor, had his candidacy for the throne supported by officials linked to the Donglin movement.
+while Zhu Changfang, a nephew of the Wanli Emperor, was supported by officials linked to the Donglin movement.
 However, officials described Zhu Yousong as being illiterate, avaricious, and cruel.
 His supporters, led by Ma Shiying, Viceroy of Fengyang, quickly arranged for him to travel to Nanjing from his residence in northern Jiangsu.
 Under Ma Shiying's military pressure, Shi Kefa, the effective head of government in Nanjing, accepted Zhu Yousong's candidacy.
 On 5 June, the assembled officials ceremoniously welcomed Zhu Yousong and on 7 June, following the precedent set by the appointment of the Jingtai Emperor, he was declared "Administrator of the Realm" and moved to the Nanjing imperial palace.
 On 19 June 1644, he was proclaimed the first emperor of the Southern Ming dynasty, a continuation of the Ming dynasty.
 It was announced that the following year (1645) would be the first year of the Hongguang era.

 Reign

 The first year of the Hongguang era was also its last.
 The Nanjing regime was weak in terms of military, financial, and organizational strength.
 Its influence was limited to a few provinces near the capital, and even there, collecting taxes was often challenging due to banditry.
 The government was further weakened by internal conflicts between the Shi Kefa and Ma Shiying factions, and in some areas, the army had descended to the level of common bandits.
 Many officials still believed that the main threat to the state came from rebel groups like Li Zicheng's, rather than the Qing.
 In fact, some even welcomed the Qing army's suppression of rebellions in the north.

 A map of the Qing conquest of the Southern Ming (1645–1683), with the yellow arrows showing the campaign that led to the collapse of the Hongguang Emperor's Nanjing regime.

-In the early spring of 1645, an impostor named Wang Zhiming appeared in Nanjing, claiming to be the son of the Chongzhen Emperor.
+In the early spring of 1645, an impostor named Wang Zhiming (王之明) appeared in Nanjing, claiming to be the son of the Chongzhen Emperor.
 Ma Shiying imprisoned him, but rumors began to spread that he was the real heir, and the populace of Nanjing was inclined to declare the Hongguang Emperor illegitimate.
 Soon after, a woman surnamed Tong, who alleged she was the Hongguang Emperor's concubine, was jailed.
 Rumors of the Emperor's sexual debauchery, his mistreatment of Lady Tong, and her death in prison further damaged the regime's reputation.
 These rumors, along with fears that Li Zicheng would flee into Huguang, prompted the Ming general Zuo Liangyu to march east towards Nanjing on 19 April with the stated goal of "cleansing the surroundings of the ruler".
 Even as Qing forces under Manchu prince Dodo were entering Jiangnan, Ma Shiying considered Zuo Liangyu's invasion a greater threat, as he believed the Qing could be appeased.
 Ma ordered several Ming commanders north of the Yangtze River to halt Zuo's advance, thereby weakening Shi Kefa's defensive position in Yangzhou, a city north of Nanjing.